scriptrdotio/howto/ui/create_dashboard_historical.md

 *Image 1*

 The dashboard builder is a visual environment that allows your to build dashboards without coding.
-It offers several widgets that are dedicated to displaying historical values, such as **[line charts](#line-chart), bar charts or [Grids](#grids).
-This tutorial will explain how to use line charts and grids respectively.
+It offers several widgets that are dedicated to displaying historical values, such as **[line charts](#line-chart), bar charts or [Grids](#grids)** This tutorial will explain how to use line charts and grids respectively.

 ## Displaying Historical values with a line chart(#line-chart)